 Vocational Training Overview

-Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for trades, such as auto repair, plumbing and retail.
+Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for work in the trades.
 These programs generally focus on providing students with hands-on instruction, and can lead to certification, a diploma or certificate.
+Students may prepare for jobs such as:

 Vocational training can also give applicants an edge in job searches, since they already have the certifiable knowledge they need to enter the field.
 A student can receive vocational training either in high school, a community college or at trade schools for adults.